TutteInstitute/toponymy/README.rst

             'Unlabelled', 'X Window System and Graphics Software', 'Automotive Performance and Safety'], dtype=object)]

-At this point we recommend that you explore your data and topic names with an interactive visualization library.
-Our `DataMapPlot <https://github.com/TutteInstitute/datamapplot>`_ library is particularly well suited to exploring data maps along with layers of topic names.
-It takes requires our ``document_map``, ``document_vectors`` and newly created ``topics_per_document``.

 -----------------------------------
 Interactive Topic Visualization
 -----------------------------------

 Once you’ve generated the topic names and document map, it's helpful to visualize how topics are distributed across your corpus.
 We recommend using the `DataMapPlot <https://github.com/TutteInstitute/datamapplot>`_ library for this purpose.
 It creates interactive, zoomable maps that allow you to explore clusters and topic labels in a spatial layout.
+It is particularly well suited to exploring data maps along with layers of topic names.

-Here is an example of using ``datamapplot`` to visualize your data:
+Here is an example of using ``datamapplot`` to visualize your data.
+We can pass in our ``document_map``, ``document_vectors`` and newly created ``topics_per_document`` as input:

 .. code-block:: shell